claudiok/clsim/resources/docs/tabulator.rst

   displacing the point at which the photon is recorded to the center of a sphere (or more properly, hemisphere) that intersects the current recording point.

+- There's no way for the user to directly set the number of photons to be propagated.
+The step generators would need to gain some concept of a prescale to make this happen.